MuellerConstantin/PyQvd/README.md

 # PyQvd

-> Utility library for reading Qlik View Data (QVD) files in Python.
+> Utility library for reading/writing Qlik View Data (QVD) files in Python.

-The _PyQvd_ library provides a simple API for reading Qlik View Data (QVD) files in Python.
-Using this library, it is possible to parse the binary QVD file format and convert it to a Python object structure.
+The _PyQvd_ library provides a simple API for reading/writing Qlik View Data (QVD) files in Python.
+Using this library, it is possible to parse the binary QVD file format and convert it to a Python object structure or vice versa.

 ---